Ankononenko/Booking_bot/README.md

 - View all booked time slots.
 - Receive reminders 15 minutes prior to the start of a booking and immediately after the end of the booking.
 - Automatic 30-minute cooldown period between bookings.
+- Ability to view the bookings that other people have made.

 ## 🛠️ Installation
 ### Prerequisites: